Content Area Requirements

 Tests required for licensure: NES (Chinese - Mandarin) or Praxis (Chinese (Mandarin): World Language)

-Test due date: At time of application OR June 15th
+Test due date: at time of application or June 15th

 Content Area Specialist: Bernd Ferner | fernerb@pdx.edu